The Missing Cross to Purity

 and not to Christ, nor his gospel fellowship,

-So they that deny revelation cannot preach Christ until he be revealed,
+So those who deny revelation cannot preach Christ until he is revealed,

-nor can preach the gospel until it be revealed.
+nor can they preach the gospel until it is revealed.

-And they that say revelations are ceased, they may as well say, there is no gospel;
+And those who say revelations have ceased, they may as well say, there is no gospel;

 and so have no Christ to preach, and are only ministers of the letter;

-neither have they the secrets of God to preach,
+neither do they have the secrets of God to preach,

-which are revealed to them that fear him.
+which are revealed to those who fear him.

 And that is the spirit of darkness from the prince of darkness,

-that is out of the fellowship of the gospel, where is enmity,
+that is out of the fellowship of the gospel, where enmity is,

 which speaks itself sufficiently abroad among all their fellowships;

-and into this fellowship of the gospel, the power of God,
+and he cannot get into this fellowship of the gospel, the power of God,

 And the righteousness has been lost since the apostles' days;